i3D-net/ONE-GameHosting-SDK/one/fake/ping/readme.md

-# Fake Game showing use of Ping component
+# Fake Ping showing use of Ping component

-This folder contains a fake game that uses the ping component.
+This folder contains a fake ping that uses the ping component.
 The code here can be used both as a reference for how real game servers can integrate and use the library, or as a way to test the library for correctness.

 ## Dependencies